CristiiiSE/DecimalConvert/README.md

 ```
-Decimal to Binary, Hexa or Octal.
+`#ffffff` Decimal to Binary, Hexa or Octal.
 Choises have to be made in life. ✨
 ```